Magnety/tuFramework_win/documentation/expected_epoch_times.md

 then the only possible issue to my knowledge is in fact an I/O bottleneck.

 Here is what you can do about an I/O bottleneck:
-1) Make sure you are actually using an SSD to store the preprocessed data (`nnUNet_preprocessed`).
+1) Make sure you are actually using an SSD to store the preprocessed data (`tuframework_preprocessed`).
 Do not use an SSD connected via USB!
 Never use a HDD.
 Do not use a network drive that was not specifically designed to handle fast I/O (Note that you can use a network drive if it was designed for this purpose.
 At the DKFZ we use a [flashblade](https://www.purestorage.com/products/file-and-object/flashblade.html) connected via ethernet and that works